samliew/se-timeline/.github/ISSUE_TEMPLATE/event_update.md

 ### Describe the event

-Include a clear and concise description of the event:
+Please provide a clear and concise title and description of the event

-- Event title
+- Title
-- Event date
+- Date (YYYY-MM-DD)
 - Description

-### Additional Context

-Add any other context or links about the event here.
+- Link(s)

 ### Event JSON

-If you created/edited this event using the Event Editor, please paste the exported event JSON between the code backticks below:
+If you created/edited this event using the [Event Editor](https://se-timeline.glitch.me/event-editor), please paste the exported event JSON between the code backticks below:

 ```json